 - create thank-you note or poster.

 - reflect on service-learning experience through class discussion.

-- Buzzy the Bumblebee book (see Bibliographical References)
+- Buzzy the Bumblebee book as reference or read-aloud to all

 - Bee headbands

 - Copies of students’ favorite books